From November 2023, non-EU visitors to Europe's Schengen member countries will need to apply for ETIAS or a Schengen visa

 Is ETIAS the same as a Schengen visa?

-ETIAS is for non-European visitors (like Americans, Australians, Brazilians, Japanese, Malaysians, Singaporeans, among others) who can currently enter all Schengen countries without a visa.
+ETIAS is for non-European visitors (like Americans, Australians, Brazilians, Japanese, Malaysians and Singaporeans, among others) who can currently enter all Schengen countries without a visa.
 When ETIAS is in place, these visitors will need to apply for ETIAS before travelling.

 A Schengen visa is for visitors from a country that requires a visa to visit any of the Schengen member states and the process is not affected by ETIAS.